-a.
+- a.
 The purpose of contract auditing is to assist in achieving prudent contracting by providing those responsible for Government procurement with financial information and advice relating to contractual matters and the effectiveness, efficiency, and economy of contractors' operations.
 Contract audit activities include providing professional advice on accounting and financial matters to assist in the negotiation, award, administration, repricing and settlement of contracts.
 Audit interest encompasses the totality of the contractor's operations.
-Audits are performed to assure the existence of adequate controls which will prevent or avoid wasteful, careless, and inefficient practices by contractors.
+Audits are performed to determine compliance with laws and regulations.
 These audits include the evaluation of a contractor's policies, procedures, controls and actual performance, identifying and evaluating all activities which contribute to, or have an impact on, proposed or incurred costs of Government contracts.
-Areas of concern to the auditor include the adequacy of contractor's policies, procedures, practices, and internal controls relating to accounting, estimating, and procurement; the evaluation of contractors' management policies and decisions affecting costs; the accuracy and reasonableness of contractors' cost representations; the adequacy and reliability of contractors' records for Governmentowned property; the financial capabilities of the contractor; and the appropriateness of contractual provisions having accounting or financial significance.
-Contract auditors perform evaluations of contractors' statements of costs to be incurred (cost estimates) or statements of cost actually incurred to the extent deemed appropriate by the auditors in the light of their experience with the contractors and relying upon their appraisals of the effectiveness of the contractors' policies, procedures, controls, and practices.
-Such evaluations may consist of test checks of a limited number of transactions or in-depth examinations at the discretion of the auditor.

-b.
-To accomplish the objective of contract auditing, the auditor must examine or develop sufficient evidence to support a valid opinion of the extent to which costs or estimates contained in a contractor's claim or proposal are:
+Areas of concern to the auditor include the adequacy of contractor's policies, procedures, practices, and compliance with regulations relating to accounting, estimating, and procurement; the evaluation of contractors' management policies and decisions affecting costs; the accuracy and reasonableness of contractors' cost representations; and the adequacy and reliability of contractors' records for Government-owned property; Contract auditors perform evaluations of contractors' statements of costs to be incurred (cost estimates) or statements of cost actually incurred to the extent deemed appropriate by the auditors in the light of their assessment of the risk of material misstatement. - b.
+To accomplish the objective of contract auditing, the auditor must examine or develop sufficient evidence to support a valid opinion of the extent to which costs or estimates contained in a contractor's claim or proposal are in compliance with either the contract or solicitation terms.